 For further reading, I recommend Breaking The Sentimental Attachment To Books.

-And in closing, are there any important steps or decisions you would like to add that others might find helpful?
+And in closing, are there any important steps or decisions you would like to add that others might find helpful when decluttering their book collection?